port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/relate-blueprints/relate-blueprints.md

 - The **Kubernetes clusters** that exist in a **cloud account**;
 - etc.

-In this [live demo](https://demo.getport.io/dev-portal) example, we can see the DevPortal setup page with all of the blueprints and their relations. 🎬
+In this [live demo](https://demo.getport.io/dev-portal) example, we can see the DevPortal Builder page with all of the blueprints and their relations. 🎬

 ## Relation schema structure